mrpedrobraga/Toyvox/README.md

 ![I mean, just look at this!
 Animated by Zach Soares.](https://i.pinimg.com/originals/47/04/97/470497843635a32fb5ecb9bd068a5310.gif)

-### And it supports high-voxel models as well!
+### Don't like voxelart?
+You can make high-LOD voxel models too!

 With those, the auto-lighting extension will look even better!
 The voxel approach, makes it possible to make high detailed models, with smooth color transitions.
-(If low-voxel is pixelart, high voxel is an HD image!
+(If low-LOD is like pixelart, high voxel is an HD image!
 And HD images are dope!)

 Also, another technique to hide the voxels, derives from the world of pixels as well - antialiasing!
 Translucent voxels in the spaces where the model should be partially occupying.
 This is something never attempted before, and yet amazing!